-Net sales in fiscal 2022 decreased 15.8%, or \$15.7 million to \$83.9 million, compared with \$99.6 million in fiscal 2021.
-Given the long lead times for certain of the Company's products, the Company has seen a greater impact related to the effects of COVID-19 on orders and deliveries in fiscal 2022 than in fiscal 2021.
-Fixed wing aircraft sales increased \$1.0 million compared with the same period last year due to timing of customer orders, an increase in build rates in certain commercial programs and sales for military programs.
-Rotorcraft sales decreased \$11.6 million in fiscal 2022 compared to the same period in fiscal 2021 primarily due to a timing change in requirements after advance ordering from customers in fiscal 2021 to help the overall supply chain through the effects of the COVID-19 pandemic.
-The energy components for power generation units decreased \$3.0 million compared with the same period last year due to customer order reductions.
+Net sales in fiscal 2023 increased 3.7%, or \$3.1 million to \$87.0 million, compared with \$83.9 million in fiscal 2022.
+The timing of shipments, coupled with increased demand in the steam turbine power generation market, have contributed to the increase in deliveries in fiscal 2023 than in fiscal 2022.
+Fixed wing aircraft sales increased \$0.6 million compared with the same period last year primarily due to F35, 737 and 787 programs.
+Rotorcraft sales increased \$0.8 million in fiscal 2023 compared to the same period in fiscal 2022 primarily due to commercial and Blackhawk programs.
+The energy components for power generation units increased \$5.6 million compared with the same period last year due to growth in the steam turbine markets.
+Commercial products and other revenue decreased \$3.9 million in fiscal 2023 compared to the same period in fiscal 2022, primarily due to timing of orders related to a munitions program partially offset by an increase in commercial space.

-Commercial net sales were 47.4% of total net sales and military net sales were 52.6% of total net sales in fiscal 2022, compared with 36.7% and 63.3%, respectively, in the comparable period in fiscal 2021.
-Commercial net sales (which includes energy components) increased \$3.2 million to \$39.8 million in fiscal 2022, compared to \$36.6 million in fiscal 2021 primarily due to the increase in build rates in the commercial aerospace industry.
-Military net sales decreased \$18.9 million to \$44.1 million in fiscal 2022, compared to \$63.0 million in fiscal 2021 primarily due to timing of orders related to certain military programs as a result of advance ordering in fiscal 2021 and lower munition program volumes, such as H60 and Hellfire missile due to timing.
+Commercial net sales were 55.6% of total net sales and military net sales were 44.4% of total net sales in fiscal 2023, compared with 47.4% and 52.6%, respectively, in the comparable period in fiscal 2022.
+Commercial net sales increased \$8.6 million to \$48.4 million in fiscal 2023, compared to \$39.8 million in fiscal 2022 primarily due to growth in the energy components for power generation units (steam turbine markets) and the increase in build rates in the commercial aerospace industry.
+Military net sales decreased \$5.4 million to \$38.7 million in fiscal 2023, compared to \$44.1 million in fiscal 2022 primarily due to V22 demand reduction and timing of orders related to a munition program.